epi-osdev/workshop/doc/code/interrupts/idt.md

 It's the `IDT` descriptor, you already know what a descriptor is with the [GDT](../boot/gdt.md) descriptor, it's the same things.
 The `size` field is the size of our `IDT` and the `idt_start` field is the address of the first entry of our `IDT`.
 Those two structures have already been explained in the [interrupts.md](interrupts.md) file.
 But it's a good thing to have a quick look at them.

-There is another data that usefull.
+There is another data that useful.
 It's an enum named `IDT_FLAGS`.
 This enum is containing all the flags that we can use in our `IDT` entries.
 Here is the enum:
 ```c
 enum IDT_FLAGS {
     // Gate